strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.7.2 =
 * Fixed the revenue/sales report to accurately track recurring sales and reports from earlier years.
+* Now adding classes to the body tag (if the theme supports it through the body_class() function) to aid in design.
+Classes are pmpro-account, pmpro-billing, pmpro-cancel, pmpro-checkout, pmpro-confirmation, pmpro-invoice.
 * Added pmpro_invoice_bullets_top and pmpro_invoice_bullets_bottom hooks to confirmation and invoice pages.
 Passes $pmpro_invoice.
 * Added discount code id and code columns to orders and members list CSV exports.
 (Fixing bug with this yet.)
 * Added is_ssl() check to pmpro_https_filter so PMPro will add HTTPS to URLs even if the $besecure global hasn't been set yet.
 Thanks, Andrew Calaio at wpcurve.com.